 The recoil starter (1) is used to start the engine when the battery is low.
-See Using the Recoil Starter (Canada only) page 80.
+See Using the Recoil Starter (TRX420FM1 with recoil starter only), page 84.

 Throttle Lever

 (1) throttle lever

 (A) to open the throttle

 The throttle controls engine rpm (speed).
 To increase engine rpm, press the throttle lever (1) with your thumb.
 To reduce engine rpm, release pressure on the throttle lever.
 The throttle will automatically return to the closed position (engine idle) when you remove your thumb.